Japanese consul general: Brookhaven memorial is ‘symbol of hatred’

-The Japanese consul-general in Atlanta is urging the Brookhaven City Council to back off its decision to accept a “comfort women” memorial that honors women from many nations who were sexually trafficked by the Japanese military during World War II.
+The Japanese consul general in Atlanta is urging the Brookhaven City Council to back off its decision to accept a “comfort women” memorial that honors women from many nations who were sexually trafficked by the Japanese military during World War II.

-Takashi “Thomas” Shinozuka said in an interview at the Consulate-General of Japan in Phipps Tower said there is “no evidence” that the military sexually enslaved women, most from Korea, during WWII.
+Takashi “Thomas” Shinozuka said in an interview at the consulate of Japan in Phipps Tower said there is “no evidence” that the military sexually enslaved women, most from Korea, during WWII.
 He said rather that the women were paid prostitutes.

 “This is not a simple art object,” he said.
 “This is a symbol of hatred and resentment against Japan.”